-Student feedback, both formal and informal, is welcome and valued, and will be considered seriously for the continued improvement of this course.
-Students will be asked to give formal feedback towards the end of the semester through UNSW's MyExperience survey process.
+Student feedback, both formal and informal, is very much welcome and valued, and will be considered seriously for the continued improvement of this course.
+Students will be asked to give informal feedback around Week 5, and formal feedback towards the end of the term through UNSW's MyExperience survey process.
 I also welcome informal feedback throughout the course in order to evaluate the effectiveness of the course design, content and teaching.
 Students are also strongly encouraged to give feedback (formal or informal) on learning and teaching activities throughout the course.